sh95014/AppleWin/.github/README.md

 - Disk image browser, including syntax-highlighted listings for Applesoft and Integer BASIC, as well as hex viewer for other file types
 - Floppy and hard disk image creation
 - Full-screen support
-- Debugger in a separate window
+- Debugger and memory viewer in separate windows

 ### Known Issues

-Mariani should be broadly useful, so please [report any issues](https://github.com/sh95014/AppleWin/issues) you run into.
+Mariani should now be broadly useful, so please [report any issues](https://github.com/sh95014/AppleWin/issues) you run into.
 The following AppleWin features are not yet supported:

 - [Load/Save State](https://github.com/sh95014/AppleWin/issues/13)
 - [Numeric keypad joystick emulation](https://github.com/sh95014/AppleWin/issues/10)

 ### Roadmap

-A [debugger](/source/frontends/mariani/debugger/README.md) is now available.
+A [debugger](/source/frontends/mariani/debugger/README.md) and memory viewer are now available.

 Experimental support for printers is available in a [branch](https://github.com/sh95014/AppleWin/tree/printer-support).
 It needs considerable [upstream support](https://github.com/AppleWin/AppleWin/issues/1026) and is unmaintained.